sdownin/prcrawler/README.md

 pharma | sanofi | 1 | https://mediaroom.sanofi.com/en/press-releases/
 ... | ... | ... | ...

-Required columns include:
+**Required columns**:

  - `industry`  [string] The firm's industry
  - `firm`  [string] The firm name
  - `pdf`  [0,1] Flag indicating if press releases are formatted as PDFs, not HTML text (1=yes, 0=no)
  - `start_url`  [string] An example press release URL for the firm to start crawling links on that firm's domain.

-Column order is optional, and other columns (e.g., notes for reference) may be included in the data file but will not be processed.
+Column order is optional.
+Other columns (e.g., notes for reference) may be included in the data file but will not be processed.

 ## Collecting Press Releases